vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_networking.md

 ## Public Network <a id="public"></a>

 The network that container VMs and VCHs use to access the Internet.
-The VCH endpoint VM must be able to obtain an IP address on this interface.
+The VCH endpoint VM must be able to obtain an IP address on this network.
 You can use the same vSphere port group, or NSX Datacenter for vSphere logical switch, or NSX-T Data Center logical switch as the public network for multiple VCHs.
-You cannot use the same interface for the public network as you use for the bridge network.
+You cannot use the same network for the public network as you use for the bridge network.

-You can share the public network interface with the client and management networks.
+You can share the public network with the client and management networks.
 For information about VCH public networks, see [Configure the Public Network](public_network.md).

 ## Client Network <a id="client"></a>

-You can isolate traffic between Docker clients and the VCH from traffic on the public network by specifying a dedicated interface for client connections.
-You can use the same interface as the client network for multiple VCHs.
+You can isolate traffic between Docker clients and the VCH from traffic on the public network by specifying a dedicated network interface for client connections.
+You can use the same network as the client network for multiple VCHs.
 For information about VCH client networks, see [Configure the Client Network](client_network.md).

 ## Management Network <a id="mgmt"></a>

 You can also isolate the traffic between the VCH and vCenter Server and ESXi hosts from traffic on the public network by specifying a dedicated management network interface.
-You can use the same interface as the management network for multiple VCHs.
+You can use the same network as the management network for multiple VCHs.
 For information about VCH management networks, see [Configure the Management Network](mgmt_network.md).

 ## Container Networks <a id="container"></a>